cggh/scikit-allel/docs/index.rst

 scikit-learn_, h5py_, numexpr_, bcolz_, zarr_ and dask_.
 If installing via conda, these
 should be installed automatically.
 If installing via pip, please install these dependencies first, then use pip to install scikit-allel.

+If you have never installed Python before, you might find the following article useful:
+`Installing Python for data analysis <http://alimanfoo.github.io/2017/05/18/installing-python.html>`_

 Contents
 --------